StratifyLabs/API/README.md

 #### Thread Local Error Context

-The process (primary thread) error context is creating statically at compile time.
+The process (primary thread) error context is created statically at compile time.
 The value of `&errno` provides an error context signature for each thread.
 An error context is dynamically allocated if a new thread has an error.

 ```c++
 Error &PrivateExecutionContext::get_error() {